lambdaisland/kaocha/doc/03_configuration.md

 Try it out!
 Use `bin/kaocha --print-config` to see the resulting test configuration.

+If your tests don't seem to run (outcome is `0 tests, 0 assertions, 0 failures`), you may need to configure one or more [test suites](https://cljdoc.org/d/lambdaisland/kaocha/1.0.700/doc/3-configuration#test-suites) with the correct paths.

 In general using `#kaocha/v1 {}` is highly recommended, however if you need fine grained control you can write the output of `--print-config` to `tests.edn` and